Hello to all, i just revived a 1979 Dodge Vogue motorcoach, and would like to share my problems and solutions with you.

 - if your wall is sandwich the you can reclose the hole with the cut part and pu-foam (attention - only use the water proof type for well sealing) which you spray into the cut gap - the foam will expand and seal the whole cut (cover with tape to keep the foam from drippling onto the walls.
 I used aluminium ledges to cover the cuts from the outside, doesn`t look too bad (i hope)

 - use a jigsaw blade, which is not longer than the wall thickness (blade fully extended) as not to cut structures behind the wall

 This is usually the point to reconsider your decision to buy, sell or burn the motorcoach, be advised that if you cannot repair water damage yourself things will get very quickly very expensive - it might be better to look for alternatives.

 Sandwich wall motorhomes and the ones with sheet metal walls with glass wool (or other) insulation in between.

-the sandwich type (most older us motorhomes) uses a metal structure for stability, and can handle water damage far better than the sheet metal wall type (most European motorhomes) which usually use wooden beams for stability.
+the sandwich type (most older us motorhomes) uses a metal structure for stability, and can handle water damage far better than the sheet metal wall type (most european motorhomes) which usually uses wooden beams for stability.

-A wet sandwich wall will usually rot on the inside wooden layer.
-The rotten wooden layer can be scratched off and repaired with no damage to the structural stability of the motorhome - if the metal supporting beams are not heavily rusted, which is possible but rare.
+a wet sandwich wall will usually rot on the inside wooden layer.
+The rotten wooden layer can be scratched off and repaired with no damage to the structural stability of the motorhome - if the metal supporting beams are not heavily rusted, which is rare, but possible.